 Looking to the future, the centre hopes to rebuild after COVID by restarting its activities safely when possible, mixing learning at the Centre with digital offerings such as virtual workshops.

 Castlebank Horticultural Centre was accredited as an RHS approved Centre in June 2019.
-The RHS are currently developing a revised curriculum and Castlebank aims to begin teaching RHS qualifications in September 2021.
+The RHS is currently developing a revised curriculum and Castlebank aims to begin teaching RHS qualifications in September 2021.

 The Centre is also hoping to start beekeeping, as well as developing a new labyrinth within an area of the park and further developing the wildflower meadow in the bog garden.